 8.2 Brake-even Analysis

 The Brake-even Analysis for Soapex is shown in the graph below.

 |Monthly Revenue Break-even||$480,000|

 |Average Per-Unit Revenue||$200.00|

 8.3 Projected Profit and Loss

-Below is the Profit and Loss information for the soap making business calculated on a monthly and annual basis.
+Below is the Profit and Loss information for the soap making business plan calculated on a monthly and annual basis.

 |Pro Forma Profit And Loss|